-I successfully defended my doctoral thesis on 22nd of April.
+I successfully defended my doctoral thesis.

 This achievement would not have been possible without the many people who have helped me along the way.
 I would like to thank my supervisors, examiners, colleagues, students, family and friends for their support.